-If you miss a question/answer please contact pressuresuite@keller-druck.com or write a new issue on Github.
+If you cannot find your question here, please contact pressuresuite@keller-pressure.com or create a new issue on GitHub.

-IoT (“Internet of Things”): A hype term that describes a system/network of things (= devices) with sensors, which perform well together or with users thanks to information exchange (e.g., measurement data through the Internet).
+IoT (“Internet of Things”): A term that describes a system or network of devices with sensors that work together, or with users, by exchanging information such as measurement data over the Internet.

-KELLER has been using IoT devices for many years: Cellular data loggers and now also LoRa devices.
+KELLER has been using IoT devices for many years, including cellular data loggers and now also LoRa devices.

-Cloud: Can be defined as follows: “Cloud computing” refers to storing and accessing data and programs over the Internet, as opposed to saving data on your hard disk.
-The term “cloud” is also used as a metaphor for “the Internet”.
+Cloud: “Cloud computing” refers to storing and accessing data and programs over the Internet instead of saving data on a local hard drive.
+The term “cloud” is also used as a metaphor for the Internet.

-LoRa (long range): A long-range, low-power wireless platform.
-A popular IoT wireless protocol.
-Similar to cellular radio, measurement data from KELLER sensors can be sent wirelessly to the nearest antenna/gateway, and from there forwarded via the Internet to FTP/mail servers or even LoRa servers.
-LoRa has advantages over cellular radio in that it is cheaper and requires less power (smaller, cheaper battery).
+LoRa (long range): A long-range, low-power wireless platform and a popular IoT wireless protocol.
+Similar to cellular radio, measurement data from KELLER sensors can be sent wirelessly to the nearest antenna or gateway and from there forwarded via the Internet to FTP or mail servers, or even LoRa servers.
+Compared with cellular radio, LoRa is cheaper and requires less power, which allows for smaller and less expensive batteries.

 See more at https://docs.pressuresuite.com/sending-technology/lora-technology/

-See https://keller-druck.com/en/products/wireless-solutions KELLER sells the ADT1 (low-cost) and the ARC1 (robust) devices in a tube, a box, or a box with special safety barriers.
-Both device categories can send data either via cellular sending technology (2G/3G/4G/NB-IoT/LTE-M) or via the LoRaWAN sending technology.
+KELLER sells the ADT1 (low-cost) and the ARC1 (robust) devices in a tube, a box, or a box with special safety barriers.
+Both device categories can send data either via cellular technology (2G/3G/4G/NB-IoT/LTE-M) or via LoRaWAN.

-PressureSuite is the successor of KOLIBRI.
-It is a new name for a product line.
+PressureSuite is the successor to KOLIBRI.
+It is the new name of the product line.

 Currently, this product line contains:

-PressureSuite Desktop: The new logger software application that we use to store and visualize data from data loggers on the Windows PC.
+• PressureSuite Desktop: The logger software application we use to store and visualize data from data loggers on a Windows PC.

-PressureSuite Mobile: The new iOS/Android app, with which you can load measurement data from KELLER data loggers via Bluetooth to a smartphone.
+• PressureSuite Mobile: The iOS and Android app that lets you load measurement data from KELLER data loggers to a smartphone via Bluetooth.

 We had to change the name for legal reasons.
-Until the end of 2024 the API endpoint https://api.kolibricloud.ch/v1/ will stay.
-Be aware that we will shut off this endpoint.
+Until the end of 2024, the API endpoint https://api.kolibricloud.ch/v1/ remained available.
+Please be aware that this endpoint has been shut down.
 Please switch to https://api.pressuresuite.com/v1/ as soon as possible.
 All queries and responses should behave the same.

-API: A standardized interface to transfer data (e.g., measurement data) in a common internet format to other programs/services/clouds
+• API: A standardized interface for transferring data such as measurement data in a common Internet format to other programs, services, or clouds.

-Tools: To simplify the integration of our IoT devices, sample programs and libraries are available for free or even open-sourced.
+• Tools: To simplify the integration of our IoT devices, sample programs and libraries are available free of charge and, in some cases, as open-source projects.

-Customers may use our WebApp to see that their devices are sending data (proof-of-concept).
-This means they can IMMEDIATELY start testing our devices in their environment.
-Then they can use our API to make data queries.
-They now have to develop a User Interface and address our API.
-We assist them with sample programs and good documentation.
+Customers may use our WebApp to see that their devices are sending data as a proof of concept.
+This means they can immediately start testing our devices in their environment.
+They can then use our API to query the data.
+After that, they can develop their own user interface and connect it to our API.
+We support them with sample programs and good documentation.

-Customers may use our WebApp to see that their devices are sending data (proof-of-concept).
-This means they can IMMEDIATELY start testing our devices in their environment.
-During the testing phase, they can start using our documentation to integrate the devices into their solution.
+Customers may use our WebApp to see that their devices are sending data as a proof of concept.
+This means they can immediately start testing our devices in their environment.
+During the testing phase, they can start using our documentation to integrate the devices into their own solution.

 Please contact marketing@keller-pressure.com.

-See: https://www.pressuresuite.com For all those interested, there is a test user account (Demo1234 / Demo1234), with which everyone can log in and try out the WebApp.
-There are a few test devices visible and their measurement data.
+See https://www.pressuresuite.com.
+For anyone interested, there is a test user account (Demo1234 / Demo1234) that can be used to log in and try out the WebApp.
+Several test devices and their measurement data are visible there.
 The login password can be found on https://www.pressuresuite.com.

 Yes.
-The site is optimized for PC / Mac with monitor screens.
-The WebApp is “responsive” and therefore works on mobile phones, too.
-However, due to the small screen area, the chart display is very difficult to use.
-The mobile version is more necessary for monitoring triggered alarms and the current state of all devices.
+The site is optimized for PCs and Macs with larger screens.
+The WebApp is responsive and therefore also works on mobile phones.
+However, due to the limited screen size, the chart display is difficult to use.
+The mobile version is mainly intended for monitoring triggered alarms and the current status of all devices.

 There are three categories:

-On the WebApp, you can read the time of the last communication. ![Last Data on www.pressuresuite.com](../LastData.png"Last Data”)
+On the WebApp, you can see the time of the last communication.
+Last data on www.pressuresuite.com

 It is possible to load data from GSM2DataManager databases into the cloud.
-This is a work effort of multiple hours and might be a chargeable work.
-Your sales person will find a fair solution.
+This usually requires several hours of work and may be a chargeable service.
+Your sales contact will help you find a fair solution.

-LoRa (long range): Long range, low power wireless platform.
-A popular IoT wireless protocol.
-Similar to Cellular Radio, measurement data from the KELLER sensor can be sent away wireless to the next antenna/gateway, and from there forwarded via the Internet to FTP / mail servers or even LoRa servers.
-LoRa has the advantages over Cellular Radio that it is cheaper and requires less power (smaller, cheaper battery)
+LoRa (long range) is a long-range, low-power wireless platform and a popular IoT wireless protocol.
+Similar to cellular radio, measurement data from a KELLER sensor can be sent wirelessly to the next antenna or gateway and from there forwarded via the Internet to FTP or mail servers, or even LoRa servers.
+Compared with cellular radio, LoRa is cheaper and requires less power, which allows for smaller and less expensive batteries.

 See https://docs.pressuresuite.com/sending-technology/lora-technology/

-The Internet and Internet products essentially consist of devices that communicate with each other.
-The format of this interface is often a REST API.
-All large companies have APIs.
-Google Maps, for example, needs an API to query where a place is and reacts to maps, coordinates, …
+The Internet and many Internet-based products essentially consist of devices and services that communicate with each other.
+The format of this communication is often a REST API.
+Many large companies provide APIs.
+Google Maps, for example, uses an API to query locations and respond to maps and coordinates.

-APIs are not sorcery solely for developers.
-The PressureSuite Cloud API can also be tested (if authorized) at https://api.pressuresuite.com/swagger/index.html?url=/swagger/v1/swagger.json
+APIs are not something only developers can use.
+The PressureSuite Cloud API can also be tested, if authorized, at https://api.pressuresuite.com/swagger/index.html?url=/swagger/v1/swagger.json.

-If you as a specific software aks. e.g. “Give me the list of all devices”, the answer would be:
+If a software application asks, for example, “Give me the list of all devices”, the answer would be:

 https://api.pressuresuite.com/v1/Devices

-And in answer you get from PressureSuite Cloud:
+In response, you get the following from PressureSuite Cloud:

 {